The Helmsley Postdoctoral Teaching Program

-Helmsley Scholars are committed to increasing student persistence in science, technology, engineering and math (STEM) fields by employing evidence-based teaching strategies in their introductory courses.
-Here we will feature innovative teaching pioneered by our Helmsley Scholars:
+Helmsley Scholars were committed to increasing student persistence in science, technology, engineering and math (STEM) fields by employing evidence-based teaching strategies in their introductory courses.
+Here we showcased innovative teaching pioneered by our Helmsley Scholars:

-Claudia writes, “Students in PHYS 170 learn ‘by doing’.
+Claudia’s Random Walk Activity: “Students in PHYS 170 learn ‘by doing’.
 They discover what a random process is and how it diffuses in space by creating a human ensemble of random walkers in an outdoor space.
 They flip a coin to decide whether to move forward or backward, and they all move synchronously at the sound of a gong.
 They can thus appreciate visually the meanings of mean and standard deviation by looking at their classmates spreading in Becton Plaza.
 Students enjoy this kinesthetic experience of collectively being part of an experiment.”
 For more information, read Claudia’s full activity instructions here.